cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-For more interesting arrows for edges, you can use arrows, and you can also define functions to create all kinds of graphical deatil:
+For more interesting edges, you can use Luxor arrows, and you can also define functions to create all kinds of graphical detail:

 ```@example graphsection
 gd = DiGraph()